 The Japanese brain thinks differently from the Brazilian brain

-As much as Brazilians find the Japanese language difficult, so too do the Japanese find any Western language difficult.
+As much as Brazilians find the Japanese language difficult, so do the Japanese find any Western language difficult.
 The origin and explanation lies in the use of the cerebral hemispheres.
-A study was carried out that proves that the Japanese brain works differently from that of other Western peoples.
+A study was carried out that proves that the Japanese brain works differently compared to other Western peoples.

-Certainly, this may have somehow influenced the culture of the Japanese people.
-The biggest difference from one culture to another has to do with the use of KANJI and HIRAGANA / KATAKANA, according to the book “Knowing the Brain” written by Luciano Mecacci.
-In this book he talks about the influence that ideograms and phonetics have on the use of the brain's hemispheres.
+Certainly, this may have influenced the culture of the Japanese people in some way.
+The biggest difference from one culture to another has to do with the use of KANJI and HIRAGANA / KATAKANA, according to the book “Conhecendo o Cérebro” written by Luciano Mecacci.
+In this book he talks about the influence that ideograms and phonetics have on the use of the hemispheres of the brain.

-Neurosurgeon Raul Marino, a professor emeritus at USP's Faculty of Medicine, presides over the Brazilian Institute of Ethics and Bioethics and is the author of the book “The Japanese Brain”.
+Neurosurgeon Raul Marino, a professor emeritus at the USP School of Medicine, presides over the Brazilian Institute of Ethics and Bioethics and is the author of the book “The Japanese Brain”.
 In this book we can see some differences between the left and right hemispheres of the brains:

 |LEFT HEMISPHERE||RIGHT HEMISPHERE|

-“The Japanese are the only people who use the two cerebral hemispheres independently, the left side for language and the right side for abstract thinking.”
+“The Japanese are the only people who use both brain hemispheres independently, the left side for language and the right side for abstract thinking.”

-What Professor Raul Marinho says is that the Japanese people stimulate the two cerebral hemispheres, taking advantage of all functions.
-This would lead the individual to be more imaginative and better able to resolve difficult issues in their daily lives, making them more resilient, resistant and creative in the face of difficult issues in life.
+What Professor Raul Marinho says is that the Japanese people stimulate both cerebral hemispheres, taking advantage of all their functions.
+This would lead the individual to be more imaginative and more capable of solving difficult issues of their day to day, making them more resilient, resistant and creative in the face of difficult life issues.
 Of course, the cultural issue also favors.

-So we came to the conclusion that Westerners have a tendency towards logic, strategy, order, ideas, spoken language and written language.
+So we come to the conclusion that Westerners have tendencies towards logic, strategy, order, ideas, spoken language and written language.

-The Japanese, on the other hand, have more tendencies towards observation, shapes, pattern, creativity and reasoning.
-According to the study, the configuration of the Japanese brain is not genetic but “software”.
-This configuration affects the use of the brain's hemispheres, as shown in the following figure:
+The Japanese have more tendencies towards observation, shapes, pattern, creativity and reasoning.
+According to the study, the configuration of the Japanese brain is not genetic, but “software”.
+This configuration affects the way in which the hemispheres of the brain are used, as shown in the following figure:

-According to the American neuroanatomist and scientist Jill Bolte Taylor, in which she herself had the experience of a stroke on the left side of the brain, she says that “the right hemisphere functions as a parallel processor, while the left hemisphere functions as a serial processor” .
+According to the American neuroanatomist and scientist Jill Bolte Taylor, in which she herself had the experience of a stroke in the left side of the brain, says that “the right hemisphere works as a parallel processor, while the left hemisphere works as a serial processor” .

-People who use the left hemisphere predominantly: they are overly organized, perfectionist, detailed, rational.
-Likewise, people who use the right hemisphere more are: creative, dreamy, emotional and intuitive (some of which sometimes lack organization and attention to detail to make their ideals come true).
+People who use the left hemisphere predominantly: are overly organized, perfectionist, detailed, rational.
+Likewise, people who use the right hemisphere more are: creative, dreamy, emotional and intuitive (some of whom sometimes lack organization and attention to detail in order to realize their ideals).

 Using only the left side of the brain or both sides does not mean that one is better than the other.
 The two minds (Western and Japanese) each bring advantages and disadvantages.
-The best is the association of the two worlds and getting the best out of each one.
-Thus, it is important for everyone to know that there are these cultural differences and that the origin of all this is in the “way of writing”.
+The best thing is to combine the two worlds and make the most of each.
+Thus, it is important for everyone to know that these cultural differences exist and that the origin of all this is in the “way of writing”.

 What can we conclude about the differences between the Japanese and Western brains?

 Westerners have individualistic characteristics and are more competitive.
-They immediately think about having results, working more with logic, that is, giving more attention to the “procedures”.
-Thus, decisions are faster, but there are a greater number of errors in “decision making”.
+They immediately think about having results, working more with logic, that is, paying more attention to “procedures”.
+Thus, decisions are faster, but there are a greater number of errors due to “decision making”.

-The Japanese have more group characteristics and appreciate beauty more.
-As he works more with the right brain, he has a tendency to pay more attention to the “group rules”, that is, he has a tendency to dominate the whole and then execute it.
-That is why you take more care in decisions, in a way it slows down the process, but the "decision making" is more correct.
+The Japanese are more group-like and appreciate beauty more.
+As he works more with the right side of the brain, he has a tendency to pay more attention to “group rules”, that is, he has a tendency to dominate the whole and then execute.
+That's why you take more care in decisions, in a way it makes the process slower, but the "decision making" is more accurate.

-So, in a way, we have to understand that the process of adapting a Westerner to the Japanese system is quite complex.
-Starting with writing, as there is a great barrier to be broken in order to create new habits of reading KANJI.
+Therefore, in a way, we have to understand that the process of adapting a Westerner to the Japanese system is quite complex.
+Starting with writing, as there is a great barrier to be broken to create new habits of reading KANJI.

-After all, the same process as learning other languages, such as English, Spanish and other similar languages, does not fully apply to learning Japanese.
-It is necessary to develop another area of the brain, and for that, one must have patience and a lot of desire.
+After all, the same process used to learn other languages, such as English, Spanish and other similar languages, does not fully apply to learning Japanese.
+You have to develop another area of the brain, and for that, you must have patience and a lot of will.